Mikhail30/Pokemon/README.txt

 ## Getting Started

-1.Install and open IDE on your computer (intellej idea/eclipse/ etc.), pull .java files from this repository to your installed IDE and start the game.
+1.Install and open IDE on your computer (intellej idea/eclipse/ etc.), pull .java files from this repository to your installed IDE
+ , add JUnit library and start the game.

 OR